cytopia/docker-dvwa/README.md

 ## :lock: [cytopia](https://github.com/cytopia) sec tools

-Below is a list of sec tools and docs I am maintaining, which might come in handy working on DVWA..
+Below is a list of sec tools and docs I am maintaining, which might come in handy working on DVWA.

 | Name                 | Category             | Language   | Description |
 |----------------------|----------------------|------------|-------------|